Waverley Oakleigh Panthers: History

 The club was founded in 1976 as the "Waverley Rugby Club" by a group of mutual friends and a group of dedicated players.
 The origin of the name came from the club being established in what was then the "City of Waverley".
 Following the establishment of the club, the club's first home ground was found in the Glen Waverley area of Melbourne, Larpent Reserve.
 The club's nickname to begin with was the Kangaroos and the first playing strip also resembled the national team's colours.

 In the first few years after establishment the club was retitled "Waverley Rugby League Club" to better differentiate the club from other rugby union clubs.

 The first year was a good one for the newly formed club, which reached fourth position in the Victorian Rugby League competition, playing against well established and strong clubs.
 The club's ambitions for its first year had been realised, it was now up and running, and was celebrated with the club's first presentation of trophies to players held at Jells Park in an old Tram.
 Only five years after establishment, the Waverley Rugby League Club won its maiden premiership in 1980.

 In 1990, the club relocated to Clayton, in what was then the City of Oakleigh.
 At the same time the VRL directed all clubs to adopt the colours and monikers of existing NSWRL teams.
 The club chose the Penrith Panthers' name and colours, and from then on was known as the Waverley Oakleigh Panthers Rugby League club.
 The club deciding to keep the Waverley name as a heritage link even though it had now moved from this area.

 The Panthers' new club rooms and ground were originally adjacent to Monash Medical Centre.
 This ground no longer exists as it was swallowed up by the expanding hospital.
 In 1997, the club moved to the newly constructed club rooms and renovated ground facilities next door at Fregon reserve and have remained there since.

 In the decade between 1989 and 1999, the club also had its most successful period on the field, competing in seven grand finals during this time, winning three (1992, 1993 and 1994).

 The club continued to grow in the 1990s and 2000s.
 By 2007, the VRL introduced Ladies' and Girls' Tag to the competition.
 Teams were formed in both grades, and the teams became known as the Waverley Oakleigh "Pink" Panthers.
 Both teams had a very successful first year, claiming inaugural premierships.
 In the following years the Girls' Tag won five out of the first seven premierships.

-The club's growth from its humble beginnings to the present day has been vast and strong.
-Dedicated leadership has kept Waverley in the competition with many successful premierships and representative players.
-In 2016 the club celebrated its 40th anniversary and it presently remains the oldest rugby league club in Victoria.
+In 2016 the club celebrated its 40th anniversary and in 2023, the club won its first Senior Premiership in 29 years and 5th overall, when the Panthers defeated Truganina Rabbitohs 28-18.
+The club had a successful season, firstly winning the newly established preseason competition, then finishing the premiership season in second place to qualify for the finals.